Dale Hawerchuk: Post-playing career

 Hawerchuk became the president, director of hockey operations, and primary owner of the Ontario Provincial Junior A Hockey League's Orangeville Crushers in 2007.
-He left this position in 2010.
+He left this position in 2010 when Howie Campbell, owner of the Barrie Colts called to inquire about his services for his team in the Ontario Hockey League.

-On June 4, 2010, the Barrie Colts of the Ontario Hockey League named Hawerchuk as their head coach and director of hockey operations.
+On June 4, 2010, the Colts named Hawerchuk as their head coach and director of hockey operations.
 The 2010–11 season was a rebuilding one for the Colts, as the team went 15–49–2–2, missing the playoffs for the first time in team history.
 In his sophomore year, the 2011–12 season, Hawerchuk amassed a record of 40–23–3–2; a significant improvement over his rookie season as bench boss of the Colts.
+They advanced to the J. Ross Robertson Cup Final in 2013, where they lost to the London Knights in seven games.
+Among the players to play for the Colts under Hawerchuk's tenure included Mark Scheifele.
+He won four division titles with the team from 2010 to 2019.

 Personal life

 Hawerchuk was born in Toronto, Ontario, but grew up in Oshawa, Ontario.
 He was married to Crystal, whom he met in Manitoba while playing for the Jets.
 The couple had three children.

-Hawerchuk's son Ben Hawerchuk plays professional hockey as a forward for the Cincinnati Cyclones of the ECHL.
+Hawerchuk's son Ben Hawerchuk plays professional hockey as a forward for the South Carolina Stingrays of the ECHL.
 Ben had previously played for the Barrie Colts.